-Table 6 to Subpar Table 6 to Subpart ZZZZ of Part 63-Continuous Compliance With Emission Limitations, and Other Requirements As stated in §63.6640, management practices sly comply with the emissions and operating limitations and work or llowing: For each Complying with the requirement to You must demonstrate continuous compliance by 1.
-New non- emergency 4SLB stationary RICE ≥250 a.
-Reduce CO emissions and using an oxidation catalyst, and using a CPMS i.
-Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved^a; and ii.
+Table 6 to Subpar Table 6 to Subpart ZZZZ of Part 63-Continuous Compliance With Emission Limitations, and Other Requirements As stated in §63.6640, you must continuously comply with the emissions and operating limitations and work or nanagement practices as required by the following: Complying with the requirementFor eachtoYou must demonstrate continuous compliance by emissions and using an oxidation catalyst, and using i.
+Conducting semiannual performance tests for CO to demonstrate that the required CO percent reduction is achieved a ; and ii.
 Collecting the catalyst inlet temperature data according to §63.6625(b); and iii.
 Reducing these data to 4-hour rolling averages; and iv.
-Maintaining the 4-hour rolling averages within the operating limitations for the catalyst inlet temperature; and v.
-Measuring the pressure drop across the catalyst once per month and demonstrating that the pressure drop across the catalyst is within the operating limitation established during the performance test.
+Maintaining the 4-hour rolling averages within the operating v.
+Measuring the pressure drop across the catalyst is within the operating demonstrating that the pressure drop across the catalyst is within the operating limitation established during the performance test.

-^aAfter you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
+aAfter you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
 If the results of any subsequent annual performance test indicate the stationary RICE is not in compliance with the CO emission limitation, or you deviate from any of your operating limitations, you must resume semiannual performance tests.